TurkServer/docs/index.md

 You should be familiar with the first line of code.
 The second is a bit more mysterious, but bear with me for now.

-Now go to demo.js, and within the `if (Meteor.isClient)` block, add the following:
+Now go to demo.js, and within the `Meteor.isClient` block, add the following:

 ```javascript
 Tracker.autorun(function() {